inventree/inventree-website/about/index.md

 We are open source all the way.
 Webserver, Docs, App and Website are MIT licensed.
 Please check the [source directory](https://github.com/inventree/InvenTree/) if you want to look at the source code.

 ### Open governance
 The roadmap for InvenTree is created by the [contributors](team).
-There is no solid roadmap but the team has general areas of intrest and [milestones](https://github.com/inventree/InvenTree/milestones) to provide an outlook to what is to come.
+There is no solid roadmap but the team has general areas of interest and [milestones](https://github.com/inventree/InvenTree/milestones) to provide an outlook to what is to come.
 As this project is done in spare/free time there is no set release timeline.

-Big ticket iteams that have the intrest of the maintainer or a dedicated dev get the label `roadmap` - those projects are likely to be worked on in the assigned milestones.
+Big ticket iteams that have the interest of the maintainer or a dedicated dev get the label `roadmap` - those projects are likely to be worked on in the assigned milestones.
 [Take a peak](https://github.com/inventree/InvenTree/issues?q=is%3Aissue+is%3Aopen+label%3Aroadmap)

 ### Goals